Lusito/webextension-polyfill-ts/CONTRIBUTING.md

 This file should give you a quick introduction.
 It won't cover everything.

 Sadly, there is official documentation for the schema .json files that I know of.
 I suggest having a look at `src/helpers/types.ts`, which documents structure of the schema.json files as I deducted them from reading them.
-You can ignore the helper functions I put in there.
-They are only there to help validating the schema files.

 ## Build commands: